skip directly to Main Content Navigation Search A-Z Index Find People Top Story Breadcrumbs Footer

 Pass/No Pass Option

-Students may also submit the appropriate form to the Office of Admissions and Records within the first 30% of the term.
+Students must select the Pass/No Pass grade option via their WebSMART registration screen within the first 20% of the term.
+See current Schedule of Classes for deadlines.
 Changes will not be permitted after this time.

 Each division of the College may designate courses in which a student may elect to receive a letter grade or be graded on a Pass/No Pass basis.